niklasf/shakmaty/README.md

 * Read and write FENs, SANs and UCIs.

-* Supports Standard chess, Chess960, and these variants: Crazyhouse, King Of The Hill, Giveaway, Three-Check, Horde, Atomic, and Racing Kings.
+* Supports Standard chess and Chess960.

 * Bitboards and compact fixed shift magic attack tables.